 The iliotibial band is a ligament that runs from your hip to your shin on the outside of your thigh.

-The rubbing of this band on the bones on your knee causes friction.
+When this band gets tight, it can start causing some issues.
+Many of us feel it because the rubbing of this band on the bones on your knee causes friction.

-Too much friction causes inflammation (nice word for PAIN).
+And too much friction causes inflammation (nice word for PAIN).

 How do you get iliotibial band syndrome

 I first encountered ITB syndrome when I was preparing for my first marathon.
 I was running very consistently.
 And very strongly.
 Pushing the mileage up further and further.

 For me, it was definitely a mileage thing.

 At one point during training I started feeling tightness on the outside of my left leg, just above the knee.
 Almost like a hard ball was forming.
 This ball of tightness sometimes caused some inflammation, but mostly it was just this tight feeling... until marathon day...

 The first 25k (15 miles) of my marathon were uneventful.
 Exactly at pace the kilometres were ticking over quite easily.
 Until suddenly it was there.